zatosource/ide-vscode/DEVELOPMENT.md

   loaded.
 * Rinse and repeat.

+## Running the tests

+`make test` needs Node and Python 3 and nothing else.
+It starts `test/live/dummy_zato_server.py`, a standard-library HTTP server that answers the way a Zato server's `/ide-deploy` channel does - it checks Basic Auth, base64-decodes the uploaded file, replies with `zato_ide_deploy_create_response` and records every request it receives.
+The runner, `test/live/run-live-test.js`, then loads `extension.js` with a stand-in for the `vscode` module whose `zato.address` points at that server, drives the registered commands and the save handler the way VS Code does, and asserts both on the messages the extension shows and on what the server recorded.

+The cases cover deployment by command and on save, the deployment marker, the connection test against a server that answers an empty body and against one that rejects it, wrong credentials, a deployment the server reports as failed, a refused connection and missing configuration.
+The test never connects to port 17010.

 Note that the Marketplace's documentation for how to upload the plugin changes from time to time and may be at times incorrect.
 As of today (January 2021), the steps are: